Attend a Free Seminar on Weight Loss Surgery

 Take your first step in the Scott & White bariatric surgery program for weight loss by attending one of our free informational seminars (no registration or fee required).
 Each seminar features one of our surgeons who will explain bariatric surgery options, eligibility requirements and much more.

-Note: The meeting room is accessible through the front entrance.
+Note: The meeting room is accessible through the back entrance.

 - Your medical insurance card